pedrolino-reyes/software-engineering-interview/README.md

 # Software Engineering Interview

-A collection of interview exercises for assessing Software Engineer candidates.
+A collection of interview questions and exercises for assessing Software Engineer candidates across multiple key categories.

 The objective is the following: